aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

         self.rendered = True
 ```

 An associated `Controller` can handle the rendering of the `View` (calling `render()`) at the precise moment it is visited by the user, thus deferring the loading impact to a later stage of the app.

-**Tip 💡** to learn more, you can check out [this PR](https://github.com/aiidalab/aiidalab-qe/pull/802) implementing lazy loading in the Quantum ESPRESSO app.
+To see this pattern in practice, you can check out [this PR](https://github.com/aiidalab/aiidalab-qe/pull/802) implementing lazy loading in the Quantum ESPRESSO app.

 ### Concurrency and parallelization